1. Installing GSAS-II: Overview¶

 Note that on MacOS, a Mac app is also created and is displayed in the Finder see steps 5 & 6 here.
 This app can be used to start GSAS-II from the dock or desktop.

 A small number of users or sites prefer to use Python distributions supplied via other routes (such as Debian packages) or using PyPi, etc. or prefer to handle use of conda on their own.
 Some discussion on Python installation is found here.
 Independent of how Python is installed, multiple packages are needed, please see the discussion on Python package requirements, noting that the GSAS-II GUI requires at a minimum wxPython, matplotlib, PyOpenGL, NumPy and SciPy, while for scripting use, only NumPy and SciPy are required.
 For full functionality, several other optional packages are needed.
-If versions other than those recommended are selected (Python=3.11 and NumPy=1.26), you will likely need to either locate older binaries and install them manually or compile them yourself (see compilation information).
+If versions other than those recommended are selected ( Python=3.13 with NumPy=2.2 or Python=3.11 with NumPy=1.26), you will likely need to either locate older binaries and install them manually or compile them yourself (see compilation information).

 A simple way to install GSAS-II with a supplied Python environment uses the gitstrap.py